markup-theme/markup-theme/docs/_sources/templates.rst.txt

    {% set active_version = "current" %}

 .. note:: The active version relies on a currently-disabled version picker that can be enabled in the left-side navigation.
-This version picker is not as cool and fancy as other version pickers out there and it doesn't populate itself automatically, but it works if you need it to.
+This version picker is not as cool and fancy as other version pickers out there and it doesn't populate itself automatically, but it works when you need it to.
 Uncomment the following in the global nav-docs.html file:

    .. code-block:: none